 “There is a great sorrow in my heart.
-I will never be able to justify anything, nor do I want to,” the manipulative, cynical bitch sobbed.
+I will never be able to justify anything, nor do I want to,” JoAnn sobbed.
 “I spent the majority of my life on autopilot, hanging on by a thread… I had become a stranger to myself… nobody will ever understand unless they have walked a mile in my shoes.”

 She ended with, “I would give my life to have AJ back.
 This is something I will never escape from.”

 Well, Judge Wilbrandt seems to have been swayed by this slag’s bullshit, because on Friday afternoon, he sentenced JoAnn Cunningham to 35 years in prison.
 He told the courtroom that he considered the fact that JoAnn did not plead guilty to wanton cruelty or any charge that indicated she intended to kill AJ.